AMReX-Fluids/IAMR/Exec/README.md

-There are a large number of options which can be specified from the inputs, as well as significant changes which can be made with relatively small changes to the program files, especially /Source/prob/prob_init.cpp and /Source/NS_setup.cpp.
+There are a large number of options which can be specified from the inputs, as well as significant changes which can be made with relatively small changes to the program files, especially /Source/prob/prob_init.cpp (see IAMR/UsersGuide for more thurough information).
 Most of the options which can be specified from the inputs files are left to their default values in the sample calculations.

 As a starting point for code changes: the initial data are specified